Faculty Support for Community-Engaged Learning

 Sample books, example syllabi, tools, pedagogy, and assessment strategies, and community partner literature are available for "check-out" from Library 104.

 Assessment support of course outcomes through Student, Faculty, and Community Impact Assessments is available.
-A Qualtrics online Faculty and Community Partner Impact Assessment will be distributed (the link) at the conclusion of the semester.
+A Qualtrics online Faculty and Community Partner Impact Assessment will be distributed after the semester.
 Results will be shared with participating faculty upon request.

 Promotion and Recognition